openlibhums/memory-alpha/content/pages/support/journal-management/navigation.md

   <!-- add the general navbar styling shenanigans -->

-For footer navigation, see footer navigation <!--missing hyperlink-->.
+For footer navigation, see [footer navigation](../press-management/footer.md).
 This is only available at press level/

 ## Footer Navigation